National Corps

 The National Corps (Національний корпус), also known as the National Corps Party, a far-right political party in Ukraine, was founded in 2016 and then led by Andriy Biletsky.
 Biletsky had previously founded and led two far-right groups, the Patriot of Ukraine (2006) and the Social-National Assembly (2008) and played a key role in the Azov Battalion.
-National Corps was created by veterans of the Azov Battalion and members of the Azov Civil Corps, a civilian non-governmental organization emerging from the Battalion.
+The National Corps was created by veterans of the Azov Battalion and members of the Azov Civil Corps, a civilian non-governmental organization emerging from the Battalion.

 During its campaign for the 2019 Ukrainian parliamentary election, the party formed a united radical right nationwide-party list with the Governmental Initiative of Yarosh, the Right Sector, and Svoboda.
 This coalition won a combined 2.15% of the nationwide electoral list vote but ultimately failed to win any seat in the Verkhovna Rada.
 After the 2022 Russian invasion of Ukraine, it suspended its political activities.

 History

 In late 2015, Patriot of Ukraine (Патріот України) was registered as a party, but it was not publicly active in its first year.

-On October 14, 2016, 292 delegates from across Ukraine attended the public founding congress of the party under the name National Corps.
+On 14 October 2016, 292 delegates from across Ukraine attended the public founding congress of the party under the name National Corps.
 The congress, held in Kyiv, unanimously elected Andriy Biletsky, a member of the Verkhovna Rada, as the party's leader, elected Commander Nazariy Kravchenko (Назарій Кравченко) of the Azov National Guard Headquarters as the deputy leader, and appointed members of the party's ruling council.
 The congress also approved changes to the party's charter and political programme.

 The congress concluded with a "Nation March", which it organized with the Right Sector, a like-minded far-right organization with close ties to the National Corps.
 About 5,000 people took part in the torch-lit march from the Motherland Monument located in the National Museum of the History of Ukraine in the Second World War to Saint Sophia's Square.
 Some of the marchers wore or carried the yellow and blue symbol of the Azov Battalion, which resembles the Wolfsangel, a symbol associated with Nazism.
-October 14 is celebrated as the Defender of Ukraine Day, as a public holiday in Ukraine since 2015.
+14 October is celebrated as the Defender of Ukraine Day, as a public holiday in Ukraine since 2015.

 In 2018, Olena Semeniaka became the international secretary of the party.

+On 29 January 2018, a group of members of the National Corps' "National Militia", led by Dmytro Kukharchuk, stormed a municipal council meeting in Cherkasy, and refused to let officials leave the building until they had approved the city's long-delayed budget.